gorillalabs/sparkling/README.md

 ## Supported liquid helpers:

-In order to add example to your docs, use example helper.
-Pass relative path to file (it should be located at ./source/content/examples folder) and Gist ID.
+In order to add gist to your docs, use gist helper.
+Pass the Gist ID to it.

-  {% example working_with_queues/01b_declaring_a_queue_using_queue_constructor.rb, 998727 %}
+  {% gist 998727 %}

 In order to add link to YARD docs (relevant for Ruby projects), use yard_link helper, and YARD notation for object/method, for example: